mewta/SmartTaskTracker/README.md

 **Maitri**

-Internship Project – Smart Task & Time Tracker
+Project – Smart Task & Time Tracker

 Test protected endpoints

 Project Status

-All required features have been implemented according to the assignment specifications, including authentication, CRUD operations, relationships, and documentation.
+All required features have been implemented in accordance with the assignment specifications, including authentication, CRUD operations, relationships, and documentation.